 Motherhood has taught me a lot of things, but one thing I didn’t expect was for it to completely change me—for the better.

-I wrote the following essays during my first six years of motherhood—those years when the days were long and the nights were even longer.
-The years of late-night nursings, round-the-clock diaper changes, scrubbing potty training messes out of the carpet, and wiping boogers and spit up from both my clothes and theirs.
+I wrote the essays of The Woven Heart during her first six years of motherhood—those years when the days were long and the nights were even longer.
+The years of late-night nursings, round-the-clock diaper changes, scrubbing potty training messes out of the carpet, and wiping boogers and spit up from both her clothes and her children’s.

 I pray you will be encouraged and blessed by these words from someone still in the trenches when I wrote them.
 I hope you will laugh, cry, and, most of all, see God’s weaving of your heart through your motherhood journey as well.